morouter/luci-app-pm/README.md

 # luci-app-pm
 > Luci plugin that make ImmortalWRT poweroff and reboot to easy.
-## 文/A
-> Supported Simplified Chinese and English.
 ## 🚀 Features
 - OpenWrt can also be shutdown.
 - That inhumane restart page be discarded.